chrisgrieser/nvim-genghis/README.md

 ### Copy operations
 - `copyFilename`: Copy the filename.
-- `copyFilepath`: Copy the absolute file path.
+- `copyFilepath`: Copy the absolute filepath.
-- `copyFilepathWithTilde`: Copy the absolute file path, replacing the home directory with `~`.
+- `copyFilepathWithTilde`: Copy the absolute filepath, replacing the home directory with `~`.
-- `copyRelativePath`: Copy the relative file path.
+- `copyRelativePath`: Copy the relative filepath.
 - `copyDirectoryPath`: Copy the absolute directory path.
 - `copyRelativeDirectoryPath`: Copy the relative directory path.
 - `copyFileItself`: Copies the file itself.
 This means you can paste it into